|

 the birth of Jesus Christ

-in the month of Tishri (September-October).
+in the month of Tishri (September-October) most probably.

 2) In the month of Tishri was the Feast of Tabernacles.
 It lasted for 8